 Kadoban is a Japanese word adopted by the English speaking go community.

-- Players who often meet generally agree that after *x* games (often), the winner advances by one handicap grade.
+- (Expanded meaning in English only) Players who often meet generally agree that after *x* games (often), the winner advances by one handicap grade.
 Kadoban refers to both the system being used ("Joe and I play three-game kadoban") and the condition of being at such risk ("You have won two games, so this is kadoban for me.")

 - back against the wall (or back to the wall)